DominikBuchner/BOLDigger/README.md

 ## Login to your account

 The identification engine requires an account at www.boldsystems.org.
 A login is required to query more than one sequence with the identification engine.
-Userdata can be saved by ticking "Remember me". **Note that your password will be saved unencrypted .
+Userdata can be saved by ticking "Remember me". **Note that your password will be saved unencrypted.
 Don't use this option if this is not okay.**
 After the login is performed it can be used for the whole session.

 ## Use the BOLD identification engine for COI, ITS and rbcL & matK